GlobalKome/Healthcare-Overview/README.md

 - Balanced Care vs. Costs – Maintain patient care quality while optimising financial outcomes.

 # User Story
-Dr. Sarah Johnson is the Senior Physician & Department Lead at a Mid-sized Community Health Centre with 15 years in clinical care and 5 years in administrative oversight.
+Dr. Sarah Johnson is the Senior Physician & Department Lead at a mid-Sized Community Health Centre, with 15 years of experience in clinical care and 5 years in administrative oversight.
 She wants her health centre to remain financially sustainable while maintaining quality patient care.

 To solve this, she contracted me, a data analyst, to develop a healthcare overview dashboard that would bring clarity, efficiency, and confidence.